odoo/documentation/legal/terms/enterprise.rst

 breach, this Agreement may be terminated immediately by the non-breaching Party.

-Further, Odoo SA may terminate the Agreement immediately in the event the Customer fails to pay the applicable fees for the Services within the due date specified on the corresponding invoice.
+Further, Odoo SA may terminate the Agreement immediately in the event the Customer fails to pay the applicable fees for the Services or comply with any applicable fee provision within the due date specified on the corresponding invoice.
+In the event that the agreement is terminated, Odoo retain any fees previously paid by Customer.

 Surviving Provisions:
   The sections ":ref:`confidentiality`”, “:ref:`disclaimers`”,